Costa Rica

 Carbon budgeting

 Despite not including binding carbon budget legislation, Costa Rica has been identified as one of just 16 nations whose domestic decarbonisation legislation is ambitious enough to meet their Paris Agreement commitments.
-Since 2018, the Costa Rica’s government has made decarbonisation a central priority with plans to phase out fossil fuels, shift to 100% renewable energy, and achieve net zero carbon emissions.
-Lack of enforcement of ambitious targets, and some frustration over slow progress in implementation and the lack of public transparency remain risks for Costa Rica’s decarbonisation trajectory.
+Since 2018 the government has made decarbonisation a central priority, with plans to phase out fossil fuels, shift to 100% renewable energy, and achieve net zero carbon emissions.
+In 2019, Costa Rica extended its moratorium on oil exploration and exploitation until 2050 and proposed enshrining the commitment into law to prevent its future reversal.

 Despite not including binding carbon budget legislation, Costa Rica has been identified as one of just 16 nations whose domestic decarbonisation legislation is ambitious enough to meet their Paris Agreement commitments.
-Since 2018, the Costa Rica’s government has made decarbonisation a central priority with plans to phase out fossil fuels, shift to 100% renewable energy, and achieve net zero carbon emissions.
-Lack of enforcement of ambitious targets, and some frustration over slow progress in implementation and the lack of public transparency remain risks for Costa Rica’s decarbonisation trajectory.
+Since 2018 the government has made decarbonisation a central priority, with plans to phase out fossil fuels, shift to 100% renewable energy, and achieve net zero carbon emissions.
+In 2019, Costa Rica extended its moratorium on oil exploration and exploitation until 2050 and proposed enshrining the commitment into law to prevent its future reversal.

 Clean energy policy

-Over 90 % of Costa Rica’s electricity is provided by renewables, but transport continues to be heavily reliant on fossil fuels – hence the focus on transportation in the new Decarbonisation Plan.
+Over 90% of Costa Ricas electricity is provided by renewables, but transport continues to be heavily reliant on fossil fuels hence the focus on transportation in the new Decarbonisation Plan.
 Some initial coordination from the Ministries of Transport and Economic Planning, but this remains in the preliminary stage.

-Over 90 % of Costa Rica’s electricity is provided by renewables, but transport continues to be heavily reliant on fossil fuels – hence the focus on transportation in the new Decarbonisation Plan.
+Over 90% of Costa Ricas electricity is provided by renewables, but transport continues to be heavily reliant on fossil fuels hence the focus on transportation in the new Decarbonisation Plan.
 Some initial coordination from the Ministries of Transport and Economic Planning, but this remains in the preliminary stage.

 People